Best Dialpad Alternatives in 2026

 Pricing: $30/user/month (Essentials), $50/user/month (Professional).
 Minimum 3 users.

-RingCentral — best full UCaaS replacement
+RingCentral: best full UCaaS replacement

 For teams that want to replace Dialpad's combined phone + meetings + messaging, RingCentral is the most comprehensive alternative.
 RingCentral covers every unified communications use case: team chat, video conferencing, fax, SMS, and business phone in one platform.

-The integration ecosystem is the largest in the category — 300+ pre-built connectors including Microsoft 365, Google Workspace, Salesforce, ServiceNow, and Zendesk.
+The integration ecosystem is the largest in the category, 300+ pre-built connectors including Microsoft 365, Google Workspace, Salesforce, ServiceNow, and Zendesk.
 For enterprise IT teams managing a mixed software stack, having phone in the same vendor relationship as existing tools simplifies procurement and support.

 Pricing: $20/user/month (Core), $25/user/month (Advanced), $35/user/month (Ultra).
 Annual billing.

-Watch out for: RingCentral's admin interface has a steeper learning curve than Dialpad or OpenPhone.
+One thing to note: RingCentral's admin interface has a steeper learning curve than Dialpad or OpenPhone.
 Budget time for setup and employee onboarding, particularly for call routing configuration.

-CloudTalk — best for international calling
+CloudTalk: best for international calling

 Teams with meaningful international call volume consistently find CloudTalk more cost-effective than Dialpad.
 The platform provides local numbers in 160+ countries and has purpose-built call routing that sends calls to agents based on the caller's country.